Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 ## `LevelSelection` index variant now stores a world index
 The `LevelSelection::Index` variant has been replaced by `LevelSelection::Indices`.
-Internally, this stores a new `LevelIndices` type, which stores an optional world index in addition to a level index.
+Internally, this contains a new `LevelIndices` type, which stores an optional world index in addition to the level index.
 However, you can still construct a `LevelSelection` from a single level index using the `index` method:
 ```rust,ignore
 // 0.8